geoschem/gcpy/docs/source/Tabling.rst

    Default value: Directory of GCPy code repository

+:code:`gcpy.benchmark.make_benchmark_aerosol_tables()` generates two
-``gcpy.benchmark.make_benchmark_aerosol_tables()`` generates two different tables using output from a single dataset.
+different tables using output from a single dataset.
 One contains annual mean aerosol burdens in Tg in the stratosphere, troposphere, and combined stratosphere and troposphere.
 The other table shows annual global mean AOD in the stratosphere, troposphere, and combined stratosphere and troposphere.
-Aerosol species used are pre-defined in ``aod_species.yml``: BCPI, OCPI, SO4, DST1, SALA, and SALC.
+Aerosol species used are pre-defined in :code:`aod_species.yml`: BCPI, OCPI, SO4, DST1, SALA, and SALC.